CFenner/MMM-AirQuality/README.md

 ### Known Issues

+Due to the AQI rendering script it is not possible to have multiple instances of this module running.

-There is a bug in the skript that prevent some locations from being displayed.
+There is a bug in the skript that prevent some locations from being displayed (e.g. 'Mannheim').